Optimization Tips : Outlook Social Connector, iCloud Sync and other Best Practices

 365 Installations

-This is becoming normal for the changing 365 environments - Social Connector control for clients using Office 365.
+Enabling this is the new normal for the changing 365 environments - Social Connector control for clients using Office 365 configuration policy

 IPhone Settings for Contacts, Calendars, Email and Reminders: